soniaasus2-arch/Night2/README.md

 minBtn.MouseButton1Click:Connect(function()
     minimized = not minimized
     mainFrame.Size = minimized and UDim2.new(0, 480, 0, 45) or UDim2.new(0, 480, 0, 500)
-    minBtn.Text = minimized and "+" or "−"
+    minBtn.Text = minimized and "+" or "-"
     for _, child in pairs(mainFrame:GetChildren()) do
         if child ~= header then
             child.Visible = not minimized
         end
     end
 end)

--- FECHAR
 local closeBtn = Instance.new("TextButton")
 closeBtn.Size = UDim2.new(0, 32, 0, 32)
 closeBtn.Position = UDim2.new(1, -38, 0, 6.5)
-closeBtn.Text = "✕"
+closeBtn.Text = "X"
 closeBtn.TextSize = 18
 closeBtn.BackgroundColor3 = Color3.fromRGB(200, 60, 60)
 closeBtn.BackgroundTransparency = 0.4